ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ```

 The static checks kick in immediately and we get a warning `this.open` does not exist and it's true.
-This is one small example shows how powerful JSX templates are.
+This example shows how powerful JSX templates are.

 <img width="561" alt="chat_opener_2" src="https://github.com/user-attachments/assets/05742d8b-1b3a-4874-9f55-a63b86c460bf" />